 Paying for The Service

 Full details of the subscription fees for the use of The Service are provided through the ChurchSuite website.
 We reserve the right to vary these fees from time to time, at which time we will provide not less than one month notice through the ChurchSuite website.
 Prices quoted on our website are quoted in GBP, USD, EUR, and AUD and inclusive of VAT.

-We offer all customers a “free trial” of The Service, and there will be no charge for the use of The Service during any free trial period.
-We may, at our discretion, extend any free trial period, or grant a further trial for a valid reason.
+We offer all customers a “30-day free trial” of The Service, and there will be no charge for the use of The Service during the free trial period.
+We may, at our discretion, extend any free trial period, or grant a further trial period for a valid reason.
 Your Organisation (and any related or associated organisation) is not entitled to benefit from more than one “free trial period”, and if we discover that your Organisation and its related or associated organisation has requested an additional “free trial period”, they will become liable for payment of all fees and charges for use of The Service from the start of the first additional “free trial period”.

-Your subscription to The Service will be renewed automatically each month on your “billing day” – which is set as the day of the month when you first subscribe - and your Organisation will be billed in advance on a monthly basis.
+Your subscription to The Service will renew automatically each month on your “billing day” – which is set as the day of the month when you first subscribe - and your Organisation will be billed in advance on a monthly basis.
 There will be no refunds for unused services or account downgrades.

-Your Organisation’s subscription fee for using The Service is directly linked to the total number of contacts within your account’s Address Book module and the modules you have chosen to use, and (iii) each full or partial gigabyte of file storage in excess of the two-gigabyte free storage allowance on your Organisation’s account (the Service’s pricing structure is published on the ChurchSuite website and further information about how your invoice is calculated can be found here).
-As such, the fee for using The Service may vary month to month, depending on the number of contacts listed within the active section of the Address Book module and whether you enable additional modules or remove modules from your Organisation’s account, and whether you upload files in excess of the two-gigabyte free storage amount.
-You will be billed automatically, and will be considered fully liable for any charges calculated on your billing day.
+Your Organisation’s subscription fee for using The Service is directly linked to (i) the total number of contacts within the active section of your account’s Address Book module, (ii) the number of modules you have chosen to use, and (iii) each full or partial gigabyte of file storage in excess of the two-gigabyte free storage allowance on your Organisation’s account (the Service’s pricing structure is published on the ChurchSuite website and further information about how your invoice is calculated can be found here).
+As such, the fee for using The Service may vary month to month, depending on the number of contacts listed within the active section of the Address Book module, whether you enable additional modules or remove modules from your Organisation’s account, and whether you upload files in excess of the two-gigabyte free storage amount.
+You will be billed automatically and will be fully liable for any charges calculated on your billing day.

-If you or your Organisation is based within the UK, payment for The Service will be by Direct Debit, for all other regions, payment will be by credit or debit card.
+If you or your Organisation is based within the UK, payment for The Service will be by Direct Debit, for all other regions, payment will be by accepted credit or debit card.
 Payments will be taken for The Service on your designated monthly billing date using the direct debit or card payment handler that we have authorised for your Organisation’s account.
 We are unable to accept payment for The Service by any other method.

 We shall be under no obligation to provide The Service to you and your Organisation if payment of the subscription fee is not made within a timely manner.
-If subscription fees become overdue, we reserve the right to suspend access to The Service until the balance is paid.
+If subscription fees become overdue, we reserve the right to suspend access to The Service until the outstanding balance is paid.
 In the event that payment is not made in accordance with any mutually agreed period of grace we will serve a 7-day notice of intention to suspend access to The Service; during this period your access to the Service and your data will be in no way restricted.
 Following this period, in the event that payment has not been made, we may suspend access to your Organisation’s account whereupon access to the data within the account will be restricted and we will serve a 7-day notice of intention to terminate the account.
 Following this period, in the event that payment has not been made, we may close your Organisation’s account with The Service permanently and all data relating to the account will be automatically removed after a 30-day period.

 Changing your subscription